 Recognizing that the OVGA is not a public water supplier nor does SGMA grant regulatory authority over groundwater quality to GSAs, minimum thresholds for groundwater quality adopted by the OVGA are those set by existing or future regulations (e.g., statewide drinking water standards).
-This reflects the fact that elevated solute concentrations in the basin are either naturally occurring or contaminant sources are localized and already regulated by another agency.
-Minimum thresholds based on changes in water quality to prevent brine migration may be included in a future GSP update if developed as part of the OLGDP.
+This reflects the fact that elevated solute concentrations in and under the lakebed are either naturally occurring or that contaminant sources are localized and already regulated by another agency.
+Presently the current hydrologic system and good water quality outside the lakebed support existing beneficial uses of groundwater, and the proposed minimum thresholds are sufficient to safeguard those uses.
+Minimum thresholds based on changes in water quality to detect and prevent brine migration could be included in a future GSP update if developed as part of the OLGDP or if another unforeseen project near the lake could place existing uses at risk.